-Executive Officers and Trustees
+Executive Officers, Trustees and Nominees for Trustee

-The Executive Officers and Trustees of the Trust are:
+The Executive Officers and Trustees of the Trust, and the nominees for Trustee, are as follows:

 Name Age Position(s)

-Robert S. Hekemian 84 Chairman of the Board and Chief Executive Officer
+Robert S. Hekemian 86 Chairman of the Board and Chief Executive Officer

-Donald W. Barney 75 President, Chief Financial Officer, Treasurer and Trustee
+Donald W. Barney 77 President, Chief Financial Officer, Treasurer and Trustee

 Herbert C. Klein, Esq.
-85 Trustee
+87 Trustee

-Ronald J. Artinian 67 Trustee
+Ronald J. Artinian 69 Trustee

-Alan L. Aufzien 86 Trustee
+Alan L. Aufzien 88 Trustee

 David F. McBride, Esq.
-68 Trustee
+70 Trustee

-Robert S. Hekemian, Jr. 56 Trustee
+Robert S. Hekemian, Jr. 58 Trustee

 John A. Aiello, Esq.
-66 Executive Secretary, Secretary and Trustee
+68 Executive Secretary, Secretary and Trustee

-Justin F. Meng 37 Trustee
+Justin F. Meng 39 Trustee

+David B. Hekemian 51 Nominee for Trustee

+Richard J. Aslanian 57 Nominee for Trustee

-There are no family relationships among the Trustees and the Executive Officers, except that Robert S. Hekemian, Jr., a Trustee of the Trust, is the son of Robert S. Hekemian, the Trust's Chairman of the Board and Chief Executive Officer.
-During the past five years, none of the nominees for Trustee or Executive Officers of the Trust have served as directors of any company with a class of securities registered pursuant to Section 12 of the Exchange Act or subject to the requirements of Section 15(d) of the Exchange Act or any company registered as an investment company under the Investment Company Act of 1940, as amended, except Robert S. Hekemian, Jr., who is a director of Oritani Financial Corp.
-(ORIT), the holding company for Oritani Bank, of which he is also a director, and Ronald J. Artinian, who served as a director of CommonWealth REIT (CWH) during 2014 and NYMAGIC, Inc. (NYM), an insurance holding company, from 2008 until 2010, and The Reserve, The Reserve Primary Fund in Liquidation and The Reserve Yield Plus Fund in Liquidation, which are registered investment companies.
+There are no family relationships among the Trustees, nominees for Trustee and the Executive Officers, except that Robert S. Hekemian, Jr., a Trustee of the Trust, and David B. Hekemian, a nominee for Trustee, are the sons of Robert S. Hekemian, the Trust's Chairman of the Board and Chief Executive Officer.
+During the past five years, none of the Trustees, nominees for Trustee or Executive Officers of the Trust have served as directors of any company with a class of securities registered pursuant to Section 12 of the Exchange Act or subject to the requirements of Section 15(d) of the Exchange Act or any company registered as an investment company under the Investment Company Act of 1940, as amended, except Robert S. Hekemian, Jr., who is a director of Oritani Financial Corp.
+(ORIT), the holding company for Oritani Bank, of which he is also a director, and Ronald J. Artinian, who served as a director of CommonWealth REIT (now known as Equity Commonwealth) during 2014, and The Reserve, The Reserve Primary Fund in Liquidation and The Reserve Yield Plus Fund in Liquidation, which are registered investment companies, from 2006 to 2016.